14 Ways I Optimize My Health And Energy Every Day

 Rewards as Reinforcers

-I like to have a short-term reinforcer, as a reward for getting everything done in my day (like a healthy treat, or Zumba at 9 pm).
-And a mid-term reinforcer (every Saturday night doing something fun with my girlfriends—I start planning it with them mid-week).
+I like to have a short-term reinforcer as a reward for getting everything done in my day (like a healthy treat, or Zumba at 9 pm), along with a mid-term reinforcer (like doing something fun with my girlfriends on Saturday nights—I start planning it with them mid-week).

 Have Long-Term Reinforcers